JADE-V-V/JADE/docs/source/api/general.rst

 In JADE the object representing a benchmark is the Test object (or MultipleTest object in case the benchmark is composed by more than one run).
 This object is responsible for the creation of the MCNP input and for its run.
-A vital attribute of the benchmark is its associated Input object (`<https://f4enix.readthedocs.io/en/latest/_autosummary/f4enix.input.MCNPinput.html>`_) or one of its children.
-In case the benchmark is run with d1s code, an irradiation file and a reaction file (`<https://f4enix.readthedocs.io/en/latest/_autosummary/f4enix.input.d1suned.html>`) are also associated with the test.
+A vital attribute of the benchmark is its associated Input object (`Input object <https://f4enix.readthedocs.io/en/latest/_autosummary/f4enix.input.MCNPinput.html>`_) or one of its children.
+In case the benchmark is run with d1s code, an irradiation file and a reaction file (`D1S files <https://f4enix.readthedocs.io/en/latest/_autosummary/f4enix.input.d1suned.html>`_) are also associated with the test.

 Post-processing